Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The licence for installation and operation of facilities is a right to plan, design, construct and operate a facility for petroleum activities other than activities pursuant to a production licence (eg, processing, storage or transportation of petroleum in pipelines).
 This separate facility licence is awarded based on a submitted plan for installation and operation of facilities, and a similar joint venture structure as for production licences is established based on the Petroleum Agreement model contract.

 What criteria are considered in awarding exploration and production rights (eg, are there any restrictions on the participation of foreign investors/companies)?

 The applications are assessed based on publicly available criteria and the production licence is awarded principally based on the applicant's technical qualifications, relevant experience, financial strength, geological understanding, exploration work programme proposals and proposed participating interest and operatorship.
-Previous experience with the applicant in Norway or elsewhere may also be included in the assessment.
+Previous experience with the applicant may also be included in the assessment.

-There are no restrictions on the participation of foreign nationals or companies in a production licence, as long as international embargoes do not apply, but there is a longstanding policy of awarding production licences only to competent oil companies.
-As a result, solely financial investors are unlikely to qualify.
+Additionally, there is a longstanding policy of awarding production licences only to competent oil companies.
+As a result, purely financial investors are unlikely to directly qualify.